Visit my.sonatype.com for documentation on Nexus Repository version 2.

-The Lucene search indexes maintained by Nexus can temporarily use 10-20 files per repository during re-index and search operations (this is a very rough approximation).
+The Lucene search indexes maintained by Nexus Repository 2 can temporarily use 10-20 files per repository during re-index and search operations (this is a very rough approximation).

 To recover from this you must first increase the limit, then repair the damage.

 Determine the user id of the user running the Nexus Repository 2 process.
 Then execute the following:

 $ ulimit -Sn